abpframework/abp/docs/en/Migration-Guides/Abp-8-2-Blazor-Web-App.md

 }
 ````

 2. Add related services to the container.
-Add `MyProjectNameBlazorClientModule's` assembly to the `AbpRouterOptions's AdditionalAssemblies`.
+Add assembly of `MyProjectNameBlazorClientModule` to the `AdditionalAssemblies` by configuring `AbpRouterOptions`:

 ````csharp
 public override void ConfigureServices(ServiceConfigurationContext context)